-If you find yourself on the wrong end of a construction accident, such as a building collapse, contact Mike Brandner and our construction accident attorneys today to see what options are available to you.
+If you find yourself on the wrong end of a construction accident, such as a building collapse or electrocution, contact Mike Brandner and our construction accident attorneys today to see what options are available to you.

 With heavy machinery and lots of action, construction sites are some of the most dangerous work environments in the US.
 When you’re on the job, the last thing you expect is an injury, but unfortunately, they occur more frequently than one might expect.
 One in five worker deaths occurred due to construction site accidents in 2017, according to OSHA.
 Furthermore, construction-related accidents account for the highest number of work fatalities in just one year.